AI for Canadian Healthcare Clinics: A PHIPA-Safe Adoption Guide for 2026

 AI scribes in primary care: what OntarioMD actually said

 The clinical reality is messier.
-The 70 to 90 percent gain assumes the scribe sits inside the clinic’s consent workflow, that physicians review every note before signing, and that the EMR integration does not drop the structured data downstream.
-Clinics that skipped any of those three controls hit lower numbers and absorbed late corrections inside the chart that took back most of the time savings.
+That gain assumes the scribe sits inside the consent workflow, physicians review every note before signing, and the EMR integration holds.
+Clinics that skipped any of those controls hit lower numbers.

 The PHIPA AI Decision Matrix